Vasiley/Diy_Thermostat_with_Homeassistant/README.md

 * Hat tip to anyone who's code was used
 * Inspiration
-* Great Folks Willing to Help with Home Assistant [Home Assistant Chat on Discord](https://discordapp.com/invite/c5DvZ4e)
+* Great Folks Willing to Help with Home Assistant Live Chat [Home Assistant Chat on Discord](https://discordapp.com/invite/c5DvZ4e)
+* Also Folks on the Forum [Home Assistant Forums](https://community.home-assistant.io/)

    * [Return to Top](#smart-thermostat)